-Additionally, Domtar provided environmental, social and governance (ESG) training to 280 executives, directors and managers between November 2023 and February 2024.
+Additionally, Domtar provided ESG training to 280 executives, directors and managers between November 2023 and February 2024.
 The training included an overview of sustainability best practices for risk management, governance and reporting on high-impact material issues, such as modern slavery and human rights.